-- The TSF shall enforce the Data Processing Policy on all confidential data when they are processed or transferred by the TSF or by the Security IC Embedded Software. - 155 SFP_2: Data Processing Policy
+The TSF shall enforce the Data Processing Policy on all confidential data when they are processed or transferred by the TOE or by the Security IC Embedded Software.

+167 SFP_2: Data Processing Policy

-User Data and TSF data shall not be accessible from the TOE except when the Security IC Embedded Software decides to communicate the User Data via an external interface.
+User Data of the Composite TOE and TSF data shall not be accessible from the TOE except when the Security IC Embedded Software decides to communicate the User Data via an external interface.
 The protection shall be applied to confidential data only but without the distinction of attributes controlled by the Security IC Embedded Software.

-Random number generation (FCS RNG.1)
+Random number generation (FCS_RNG.1)

-The TSF shall provide a physical random number generator that implements:
+168 The TSF shall provide a physical random number generator that implements:

-- A total failure test detects a total failure of entropy source immediately when the RNG has started.
-When a total failure is detected, no random numbers will be output. - If a total failure of the entropy source occurs while the RNG is being operated, the RNG prevents the output of any internal random number that depends on some raw random numbers that have been generated after the total failure of the entropy source. - The online test shall detect non-tolerable statistical defects of the raw random number sequence (i) immediately when the RNG has started, and (ii) while the RNG is being operated.
-The TSF must not output any random numbers before the power-up online test has finished successfully or when a defect has been detected. - The online test procedure shall be effective to detect non-tolerable weaknesses of the random numbers soon. - The online test procedure checks the quality of the raw random number sequence.
+- (PTG.2.1) A total failure test detects a total failure of entropy source immediately when the RNG has started.
+When a total failure is detected, no random numbers will be output. - (PTG.2.2) If a total failure of the entropy source occurs while the RNG is being operated, the RNG prevents the output of any internal random number that depends on some raw random numbers that have been generated after the total failure of the entropy source. - (PTG.2.3) The online test shall detect non-tolerable statistical defects of the raw random number sequence (i) immediately when the RNG has started, and (ii) while the RNG is being operated.
+The TSF must not output any random numbers before the power-up online test has finished successfully or when a defect has been detected. - (PTG.2.4) The online test procedure shall be effective to detect non-tolerable weaknesses of the random numbers soon. - (PTG.2.5) The online test procedure checks the quality of the raw random number sequence.
 It is triggered externally.
 The online test is suitable for detecting nontolerable statistical defects of the statistical properties of the raw random numbers within an acceptable period of time.

-The TSF shall provide octets of bits that meet

-- Test procedure A does not distinguish the internal random numbers from output sequences of an ideal RNG. - The average Shannon entropy per internal random bit exceeds 0.997.
+- The TSF shall provide octets of bits that meet - (PTG.2.6) Test procedure A does not distinguish the internal random numbers from output sequences of an ideal RNG. - (PTG.2.7) The average Shannon entropy per internal random bit exceeds 0.997.

-7.1.2 Additional Security Functional Requirements for the cryptographic services.
+5.1.2 Additional Security Functional Requirements for the cryptographic services